ParentCorps

 About the Summer Institute

 In the 2025 Summer Institute, we’ll offer our signature professional development, ParentCorps Fundamentals, as part of a community-building experience with early childhood professionals.
 ParentCorps Fundamentals isn’t your usual professional development.
-It’s candid, experiential, and designed to fill your cup.
-With a deep understanding of the complexities of this work, our facilitators work to build upon the expertise that participants bring into the room.
+It's highly experiential – focused on reflection, candid sharing, and respect for participants' expertise.
 You’ll leave not only with new skills and insights to engage with children and families, but new relationships with early childhood professionals around the country.

 What to expect

-Two to four days in community with other early childhood educators.
+Two to four days in community with other early childhood professionals.
 Experiential activities and candid conversation.
 Practical tools to bring back for next school year.

 The evidence